phol/docs/content/en/home/features.md

   icon = "brush"
   icon_pack = "fas"
   name = "Themes & Plugins"
-  description = "Academic has a powerful theme and plugin system.
-Themes let you modify Academic's colors to suit your preferences.
+  description = "Wowchemy has a powerful theme and plugin system.
+Themes let you modify Wowchemy's colors to suit your preferences.
 Then choose the widgets you want and place them where you want."

 +++